ethagnawl/rmuxinator/README.md

 - search for project name instead of parsing config (I'm not convinced this is necessary)
 - other CLI commands? (create, edit, stop, delete, etc.)
-- use named args in calls to format!
+- use named args in calls to format! where possible
 - document config options and provide sample
 - cut v0.0.1 release and publish binaries